jsmidelov/project-cavebots/script/finale-act3/synopsis.md

 "Golems - makers, imagined old foes, newfound friends - we agree to assist you and once again take up our old mantle, no matter if it's imagined or real."

-A wave of relief sweeps through the group at the entrance
+A wave of relief sweeps through the group at the entrance.

-"Then lets get your Knights to the hangar.
+"Finally.
+Then let's get your Knights to the hangar.
 We've got a battle to prevent!"